skylar-koningin/cider_install_scripts/README.md

 For Cider devs and legal: I am not sharing a way to use Cider for free and I recognize that Cider is owned by you wonderful people.
 I am making this mainly for myself because I like to distrohop and I want a quick way to install it.
 The only reason Im uploading it to Github is because I feel that some people would also find it useful.

 ## Credits
-the Cider icon used in any non-apt, dnf, zypper, or pacman based distros is downloaded from https://taproom.cider.sh/assets and is licensed under a (idk) license
+the Cider icon used in any non-apt, dnf, zypper, or pacman based linux distros is downloaded from https://taproom.cider.sh/assets and is licensed under a copyleft license

 # Current OS Support
 - Windows (Tested on Windows 11)